 - we’ve answered the query

 - we’ve agreed to make a change and it’s deployed to the live site

 - we’ve sent content for fact-checking - to avoid 2 lines of conversation about the same piece of content

-- we’ve asked you for more information and haven’t had an answer in 10 working days
+- we’ve asked you for more information and have not had an answer in 10 working days

-- it’s not something we can commit to prioritise, for example it’s too big to fit within our roadmap, there’s not enough evidence, it doesn’t support best publishing practice or may need user research
+- it’s not something we can commit to prioritise, for example it’s too big to fit within our roadmap, there’s not enough evidence, it does not support best publishing practice or may need user research